-Today, we’ll tell you how to write a cover letter template for resume.
+Today, we’ll tell you how to write a cover letter template for a resume.
 Though you may feel this document is unnecessary since you have already provided a resume with plenty of information.
 It’s very important.
 A cover letter serves an important purpose: it presents your case for why you should be hired.
 Your cover letter is where you can show your passion for the position or company, and highlight relevant qualifications.
 Many employers require cover letters as part of the job application process.
-However, even when an employer does not explicitly ask for a cover letter, you should send one.
+However, even when an employer does not explicitly ask for a cover letter, we recommend you send one.
 A strong cover letter can make your application stand out.
 Come on!

 - City, State, Zip Code